 Kristen Bottema-Beutel brings to the Lynch School expertise in autism, a complex topic gaining increasing public attention.
-She is interested in pairing qualitative and quantitative methods to better characterize autistic communication and sociality, and in developing school-based strategies to support meaningful engagement of autistic students.
-More recently, she has explored metascience topics such as researcher ethics and research quality in intervention research for autistic children.
-She has authored numerous publications on autism and related topics, regularly presents her work nationally and internationally, and is a deputy editor of Autism and Adulthood.
+She is interested in pairing qualitative and quantitative methods to better characterize autistic communication, language, and sociality, and in developing school-based strategies to support meaningful engagement of autistic students.
+More recently, she has explored meta-science topics such as researcher ethics and research quality in intervention research for autistic children.
+She has authored numerous publications on autism and related topics, regularly presents her work nationally and internationally, and is a deputy editor of Autism in Adulthood.

-She earned her master’s degree from San Francisco State University and her doctorate from University of California, Berkeley and San Francisco State.
+She earned her master’s degree from San Francisco State University and her doctorate from University of California, Berkeley.
 Before joining the Lynch School in 2013, she was the IES Postdoctoral Fellow in Special Education Intervention Research at Vanderbilt University in the Department of Special Education.

 Bottema-Beutel, K., Crowley, S., & Kim, S.Y. (in press).
 Sequence organization of autistic children’s play with caregivers: Rethinking follow-in directives.
 Autism.